Progress towards the two-thirds conjecture on locating-total dominating sets: Introduction

 Note that, if true, the bound of Conjecture~\ref{conj} is tight for the 6-cycle and $2$-coronas, by the following.

 \begin{observation} If a graph $G$ of order $n$ is a triangle, a 6-cycle or a $2$-corona of any graph, then $\gLT(G)=\frac{2}{3}n$. \end{observation}

 A graph is \emph{cobipartite} if its vertex set can be partitioned into two cliques, and \emph{split} if it can be partitioned into a stable set (also called an independent set in the literature) and a clique.
 A graph is a \emph{block graph} if every $2$-connected component forms a clique.
 A graph is \emph{subcubic} if each vertex has degree at most~3.
-A graph is \emph{outerplanar} if it can be embedded in the plane without any edge-crossing, so that all vertices lie on the same face of the embedding.